-To date, we have financed our operations principally through private placements of equity issuances and the IPO.
+To date, we have financed our operations principally through private placements of equity issuances, the IPO, and a registered direct offering.

 Class A Membership Financings

 We have funded our operations primarily from equity issuances.
 We received net cash proceeds of approximately \$12.9 million from equity financings closed between March 2018 and October 2020 starting with investments from the co-founders.
 All of our equity financings were consummated at a price ranging from \$1.00 per Class A Membership Interest (March 2018) to \$3.25 per Class A Membership Interest (July 2020 and October 2020).
 Warrant coverage was provided in all but our most-recent financing and the warrant coverage in our early-stage financings ranged from 25% warrant coverage to 50% warrant coverage, in each case, with a conversion price equal to the issue price in each offering.